unicode-org/message-format-wg/spec/formatting.md

 the expression `{$var}`, the entire declaration `let $var = {$var}` does not occur before the expression `{$var}`.

-Variable names are required to be globally unique.
-That is, for any local variable declaration of the form `let $v = e`:
+Any _name_ MUST NOT appear as the _name_ of the _variable_ in more than one _declaration_ within the same message.
-* It is an error if `v` is the left-hand side of a local variable declaration that appears before `let $v = e` in the message.
+If the _variable_ in a _declaration_ also appears as the _variable_ in a previous _declaration_, a Variable Redefinition error MUST be emitted.
-* It is also an error if `v` is an externally defined variable.
+If the _variable_ in a declaration is also an externally defined variable, a Formatting error MUST be emitted.

 The resolution of a _variable_ MAY fail if no value is identified for its _name_.
 If this happens, an Unresolved Variable error MUST be emitted.